Baguage/django-auth-pubtkt/README.md

 Use binary package available on http://chandlerproject.org/Projects/MeTooCrypto#Downloads

+# RedHat 7 + Python 3.5

+I got "Failed building wheel for m2crypto" when used "pip install m2crypto" command.
+The library was installed successfully, and all tests passed, somehow.

 # CentOS 6/RedHat 6/Fedora

 Fedora Core (and RedHat, CentOS etc.) have made changes to OpenSSL